adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

           And I should not see "Calvin Klein Black, 5"

 As you can see, ``Behat`` does not care, whether we are using ``@When`` step definitions in a ``@Given`` context.
-However, *be careful when doing this*, there might be steps that will behave differently depending on what there are meant to be!
+However, *be careful when doing this*, there might be steps that will behave differently depending on what they are meant to be!

 Running these scenarios will fail, so let's make a list of things, we need to do.